Sxientrie/Sxentrie-RAG/README.md

 1.  **Paste URL:** Provide a link to any public GitHub repository.
 2.  **Load Repository:** Sxentrie fetches the repository's file structure, allowing you to browse its contents.
-3.  **Run Analysis:** Initiate the AI analysis on the entire repository or a single file.
+3.  **Run Analysis:** Initiate the Code analysis on the entire repository or a single file.
 The results are presented in a clear, two-tab view for easy digestion.

 ## Technology Stack